10 Things About Your Vagina You Probably Didn't Know

 Several treatments and medical studies today are based on this knowledge, to create different types of new bodily cells.

 10. The size doesn’t matter

 The size of your vagina has absolutely nothing to do with how much you enjoy sexual relations.
-The average size is about 7.6 cm and they can be as big as 10 cm while excited sexually.
+The average size of the vagina is about 7.6 cm and it can be as big as 10 cm while excited sexually.